 This is the number of times a single invalid source is expected to revisit your site or submit some sort of action or activity if it is not controlled or blocked.
 For example, if you do not block a competitor from clicking on your ads, average repetitions will tell you how many times they would continue to click.
 Similarly, if you do not filter out scrapers from your analytics, average repetitions will tell you how many times they would continue to pollute your traffic.
 Understanding the threat of repeated activity can help you prioritize channels that have a high number of average repetitions.

-Overall, CAS is moving from an innovative concept that helps companies optimize campaigns, to an essential strategy.
-Understanding and adopting a CAS approach is crucial for CMOs, VPs of marketing, demand gen leaders and revenue operation professionals to ensure the highest levels of efficiency and ensure companies are following the real data.
-Whether your personal emphasis is on marketing, analytics, lead nurturing, new business outreach, or another aspect of customer acquisition, CAS can help your department work smarter.
-To learn more about CAS, and how you can easily apply it to your business through cyber security technology, contact our team of experts today.
+Overall, GTMSec is moving from an innovative concept that helps companies optimize campaigns, to an essential strategy.
+Understanding and adopting a GTMSec approach is crucial for CMOs, VPs of marketing, demand gen leaders, and revenue operation professionals to ensure the highest levels of efficiency and ensure companies are following the real data.
+Whether your personal emphasis is on marketing, analytics, lead nurturing, new business outreach, or another aspect of customer acquisition, GTMSec can help your department work smarter.
+To learn more about GTMSec, and how you can easily apply it to your business through cyber security technology, contact our team of experts today and request a demo.